Get started with NPL

 - Set up your local NPL development environment locally - all you need is the NPL CLI, docker, and NPL IDE plugins.

-Explore these options below by editing, running and deploying to cloud the sample code of a Hello World
+Explore these options below by editing, running and deploying to cloud the sample code of a Hello World application.

 Develop in Codespaces